nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 ### Tutorial content

 Tutorials should consist primarily of original content.
-If lesson material is adapted from other sources, please attribute work appropriately (e.g., 'This material was adapted from ANGUS (link to source material).').
+If lesson material is adapted from other sources, please attribute work appropriately (e.g., "This material was adapted from ANGUS (link to source material).").
 If you want to include original video or animation content from other sources, check that:

 1) the material has a license that allows reuse,
 2) if there is a license, the material is properly referenced in the tutorial,
 3) where possible, we tell the original authors we are using their material and appreciate their work! and,